What are payment formats?

 So, are you ready to dive in?
 Let’s look at the big picture first: what makes these formats so critical in the financial world?
 We’ll uncover the details and give you insights into the nuts and bolts behind each standard.
-Strap in, because understanding how digital payments move is key to getting your business transactions right.
+Let’s get started, because understanding how digital payments move is key to getting your business transactions right.
 And yes, we promise to keep it simple and easy to digest.

 The basics of payment formats